 in respect of a Fisheries Operation Plan that proposes any bottom fishing activity, advice and recommendations in accordance with paragraph 20 (b) of CMM 03-2020 (Bottom Fishing).

+8bis.
+If two of more Fisheries Operations Plans have been submitted for the same area, the Scientific Committee shall recommend a maximum precautionary catch level for such area.
+Additionally, it shall recommend the terms of how such exploratory fisheries shall be conducted in accordance with paragraph 8 of this measure.

 Data Collection Plans